Charles Hoffman

 About Us

 The subject matter that I have concentrated in for the last many years is the very basic but intricate water law that was proposed by Thomas Jefferson in the Land Ordinance of 1785 that marked the beginning of the Public Land Survey System (PLSS) which identified, forever, our lands and waters.
-That body of law remains very much controlling of those lands and waters in this state and 29 others lying westerly of the original colonies to the Pacific Ocean.
+That body of law remains very much controlling of lands and waters in this state and 29 others lying westerly of the original colonies to the Pacific Ocean.
 The Public Land Survey System determined titles of lands and bottomlands, forever.
-This body of law has taken me back to its basics which mandates a knowledge of the U.S Constitution, federal surveys, statutes and cases from the beginnings of our country.
+This body of law has taken me back to its basics which mandates a knowledge of the U.S Constitution, federal statutes and case law regarding surveys and sale of lands from the beginnings of our country.

-There are more than a few good property attorneys in Michigan and I very much consider myself fortunate to be included in that group as it is my primary area of practice.
-However, being a boundary attorney means I have very specialized knowledge of the public land (federal) surveys that make up every bit of property in this state.
+Being a boundary attorney means I have very specialized knowledge of the original public land (federal) surveys that make up every bit of property in this state.
 This specialty is not exactly a brotherhood as I know of no such practioners other than myself and those who associate with me.
-We know it; and we know it well.
-It has taken years to develop a comprehensive understanding of the subject matter as it has been horribly misunderstood and applied by the State of Michigan.
-It’s something I remember touching upon it in property class for a session or two in law school; that’s it.
+I know it; and know it well.
+It has taken years to develop a comprehensive understanding of the subject matter as it has been horribly disregarded and, nevertheless, applied by the State of Michigan.
+It’s something I remember touching upon in property class for a session or two in law school so many years ago; that’s it.
 I realize now that the subject matter should have been covered much more extensively.
-It is the legal bases of our entire lands and waters in Michigan.
+It is the legal bases of our lands and waters.